 Why should you go to Annapurna Base Camp Trekking in Nepal?

-You should Annapurna Base Camp Trekking to witness the diverse and rich culture, tradition and religion and jaw-dropping views of the snow-capped mountains.
+You should Annapurna Base Camp Trekking to witness the diverse and rich culture, tradition, and religion and jaw-dropping views of the snow-capped mountains.
 The natural vegetation, verdant hills, and thrilling trekking trails make it perfect for getting connected with people and nature.
 Besides this, there are many reasons to trek in Nepal.
 Please find the attached below:

 Do I need to carry my Stuff?

 It depends upon whether you are trekking alone or with any trekking agency.
 You need to carry your stuff while trekking alone.
-If you hired a porter then he will carry your heavy luggage.
+If you hire a porter then he will carry your heavy luggage.
 Though you are hiring a porter it's better to carry your luggage yourself for its safety.
 Also to avoid the heavy burden be an update about what to carry and what not to carry while trekking in Nepal.

 Can I leave my suitcase and other baggage back at my hotel?
 Do I need to pay extra for it?

 Most of the hotels in Kathmandu will not charge any extra cost for storing your suitcase or extra baggage.
 It's a good idea to keep your extra items and belongings which is not used throughout the trek for a comfortable and peaceful journey.
-Make sure that you don’t leave any jewellery and other valuable items in the baggage.
+Make sure that you don’t leave any jewelry and other valuable items in the baggage.